-Before agreeing to review an article, reviewers must declare any conflicts of interest.
+Before agreeing to review an article, reviewers must declare any competing interests (also known as ‘conflicts of interest’).
 This includes any relationship with the author that may potentially bias their review.
-Editors should ask that reviewers decline invitations where there is a potential conflict of interest, however, it’s also the responsibility of the editor to check these details for themselves.
+Editors should ask that reviewers decline invitations where there is a potential competing interest, however, it’s also the responsibility of the editor to check these details for themselves.

 For example, an editor should check if a reviewer has worked with the author in the last three years or shares the same affiliation.
-This is just one example of something that may constitute a potential conflict of interest and could lead to a biased review.
+This is just one example of something that may constitute a potential competing interest and could lead to a biased review.

 When submitting their manuscript, the author’s cover letter may outline reviewers that they don’t want to review their paper.
-This can help the editor find any potential conflicts of interest and assist them in selecting appropriate reviewers.
+This can help the editor find any potential competing interest and assist them in selecting appropriate reviewers.

 Authors may also choose to include a list of suggested reviewers.
 However, we recommend that editors select their own reviewers, to avoid any review bias.
 In addition, editors should request that invited peer reviewers inform them if they delegate peer review.

 To ensure journals have a pool of trusted reviewers, it’s important to establish and maintain a secure database of suitably qualified peer reviewers.
 This needs to be compliant with data protection legislation.

 Using the database allows editors to monitor the performance of peer reviewers for quality and timeliness.
 Peer reviewers who repeatedly produce poor quality, tardy, abusive, or unconstructive reviews can and should be removed from the database.

 Our reviewer guidelines provide an important source of support for reviewers about what to expect during the peer review process, how to write review reports, and the ethical considerations involved.